XRPLF/xrpl-dev-portal/content/concept-transfer-fees.md

 The transfer fee is represented by a setting on the [issuing address][].
 The transfer fee has a maximum precision of 9 digits, and cannot be less than 0% or more than 100%.
 The TransferRate setting applies to all currencies issued by the same account.
 If you want to have different transfer fee percentages for different currencies, use different [issuing addresses][issuing address] for each currency.

 **Note:** The [fix1201 amendment](concept-amendments.html), introduced in `rippled` v0.80.0 and enabled on 2017-11-14, lowered the maximum transfer fee to 100% from an effective limit of approximately 329% (based on the maximum size of a 32-bit integer).
-The ledger may still contain accounts with a transfer fee setting higher than 100% (a `TransferRate` of `2000000000`), but all higher values are treated as 100% during transaction processing with the fix1201 amendment enabled.
+The ledger may still contain accounts with a transfer fee setting higher than 100% (a `TransferRate` of `2000000000`).
+Any transfer fees already set continue to operate at their stated rate.

 ## RippleAPI ##